shimna8/wagtail-basic/SETUP_STEPS_CHECKLIST.md

 Your setup is complete when:
 - ✅ All files in checklist exist
 - ✅ `make help` shows all commands
-- ✅ `python -c "from mywagtailproject.settings import development"` works
+- ✅ `python -c "from voyah.settings import development"` works
 - ✅ `make test` runs (even if no tests exist yet)
 - ✅ `make format` formats code successfully
 - ✅ `make run` starts the development server